Parson's Barn

-The sea once washed a huge hole in the base of the cliffs.
-This cavern was then used as a smugglers cave.
+The cavern was once used as a smugglers' cave.
 A large section has collapsed since then and has been eroded away by the sea.
-Now only a few chalk stacks remain, these are called the Pinnacles.
-The waves have cut arches through the base of the stacks.
+Now only a few chalk stacks, called the Pinnacles, remain.

 Folklore

 As the winds blow through the arches during severe gales it results in sounds similar to a ghostly pealing of bells.
 Legend has it that the eerie sound comes from a ship that had transporting bells to a church in Poole and that sank because of the crew's blasphemy.
 Legend also has it that Parson's Barn became its name because the local parson was brought here once a month to hold his sermon and to bless the local fishermen and their work.